The ultimate cheat sheet for organising your first tradeshow

 What are your objectives?

 You won’t believe how many businesses arrive at a tradeshow not knowing what they want to achieve.
-That’s a sure-fire way to failure.
+That’s a surefire way to failure.
 Knowing what you want to achieve is key to everything you plan for, at and after the show.
 Your objectives don’t have to be lofty either.
-They could be as simple as add 30 people to our email list, achieve 60 entries for our prize draw.
+They could be as simple as adding 30 people to our email list, achieving 60 entries for our prize draw.
 If you put a number on it, after the show you’ll know how successful you were.